 The good reviews were spot on!

-We had the epitome of a big hearty breakfast: toast, poached egg, bacon, spinach, potato and beans—and also a healthier version of toast, poached egg, avocado and feta cheese.
+We had the epitome of a big hearty breakfast: toast, poached egg, bacon, spinach, potato, and beans—and also a healthier version of toast, poached egg, avocado, and feta cheese.
 Plus a cup of cappuccino and latte.
-Each element of the dish is delicious in itself; each one a bomb of flavours, even when tasted separately.
+Each element of the dish is delicious in itself; each one a bomb of flavors, even when tasted separate.

 A good hearty breakfast can always make my mornings and lift up my mood.
 And that day, I must have chosen a good secret place.